Flags of the Confederate States of America

-Since the end of the Civil War, private and official use of the Confederate flags, particularly the battle flag, has continued amid philosophical, political, cultural, and racial controversy in the United States.
+Following the end of the American Civil War, private and official use of the Confederate flags, particularly the battle flag, has continued amid philosophical, political, cultural, and racial controversy in the United States.
 These include flags displayed in states; cities, towns and counties; schools, colleges and universities; private organizations and associations; and individuals.
 The battle flag was also featured in the state flags of Georgia and Mississippi, although it was removed by Georgia in 2003 and Mississippi in 2020.
 However, the new design of the Georgia flag still references the original "Stars and Bars" iteration of the Georgia flag.
 After the Georgia flag was changed in 2001, the city of Trenton, Georgia, has used a flag design nearly identical to the previous version with the battle flag.

-It is estimated that 500–544 flags were captured during the civil war by the Union.
+It is estimated that 500–544 flags were captured during the war by the Union.
 The flags were sent to the War Department in Washington.